Leveraging Language Model Capabilities for Sound Event Detection: Experiments Result

-\item \textbf{generating strategy} Table \ref{fig:table3} illustrates the performance of different decoding strategies, reflecting that the general choice of decoding strategy can significantly impact the quality and accuracy of the generative sequences.
-During the generation process with the BERT model, we observe that greedy search and beam search outperform nucleus sampling in terms of metrics.
-This could be attributed to the stronger control ability of the BERT model, allowing it to assign the maximum probability to the next word and thus generate more accurate results.
-Through training with masked language modeling, the BERT model learns rich contextual information and the correlations between words.
-Both greedy search and beam search choose the highest probability candidate word at each time step as the next generated word, leading to a tendency to select the most likely token and produce accurate results.
+Table \ref{tab:table4} illustrates the performance of different enhanced strategies, reflecting that the general choice of decoding strategy can significantly impact the quality and accuracy of the generative sequences.
+Both greedy and beam search strategies aim to select the highest probability candidate word at each time step, thereby choosing the most likely token to generate accurate results.
+We observe that greedy search outperform the beam search with 2 and 3 during the generative process.
+This can be attributed to BERT's masked pattern, which enables it to assign maximum probability effectively over short ranges.
+Text augmentation also enhance SED-LM performance.

-In contrast, nucleus sampling selects a candidate set of generated words by setting a probability threshold, which initialize with randomness and decrease the accuracy of the generated results.
-On the other hand, nucleus sampling achieves the best performance in terms of metrics in auto-regressive generative language models.
-This may be because the auto-regressive language model is better at generating richer text, which can generate mismatching sequences in the face of long sequences.
-In such scenarios, the nucleus sampling strategy is used to sample the most probable words whose cumulative probability exceeds a threshold, resulting in diverse and high-quality text generation.
-On the other hand, the greedy strategy would lead to higher levels of bias and is not as effective in achieving diversity in the generated text.